 Decolonising Practice in Aboriginal and Torres Strait Islander Primary Health Care

-The Decolonising practice in Aboriginal and Torres Strait Islander primary health care project (2018-2023) is partnering with five Aboriginal and Torres Strait Islander primary health care services around Australia to understand and establish an evidence base for decolonising practice in primary health care to address the negative health effects of ongoing colonisation for Aboriginal and Torres Strait Islander peoples.
+The Decolonising practice in Aboriginal and Torres Strait Islander primary health care project (2018-2024) partnered with five Aboriginal and Torres Strait Islander primary health care services around Australia to understand and establish an evidence base for decolonising practice in primary health care to address the negative health effects of ongoing colonisation for Aboriginal and Torres Strait Islander peoples.

-The project is led by Aboriginal and non-Indigenous researchers, with service partners, and is using cooperative inquiry to establish a theoretical framework for decolonising practice in Aboriginal and Torres Strait Islander primary health care, and build an evidence base for this way of working.
+The project was led by Aboriginal and non-Indigenous researchers, with service partners, and used cooperative inquiry to establish a theoretical framework for decolonising practice in Aboriginal and Torres Strait Islander primary health care, and build an evidence base for this way of working.

 By decolonising practice, we mean taking action to address the negative health effects of ongoing colonisation.
 This may include strategies such as: